CHAPTER 25: THE CALM AFTER THE STORM

 Harry turned and looked Cho up and down.
 "I agree you appear to be very beautiful, Miss Chang," he said.
 "But," he continued as Cho began to look smugly triumphant, "Hermione is beautiful inside as well as outside."

 Amidst the gasps of shock from around the room at this insult, Harry and Hermione turned away from Cho and went to sit at the Gryffindor table.
-Ignoring Cho, who was working herself into a tantrum, Harry and Hermione quietly sat down and began conversing with Neville and Corbin, who were sitting opposite them, while the rest of the school watched in fascination to see what the Chinese girl would do next.
+Ignoring Cho, who was working herself into a tantrum, Harry and Hermione quietly sat down and began conversing with Neville and Corbin, who were sitting opposite them, while the rest of the school watched in fascination to see what the dark-haired girl would do next.

 "You… you… she…" Cho stuttered in rage, and drew her wand, aiming it at Hermione's back.
 "Eat slugs!" she cried, much as Ron had done to Draco Malfoy in their second year in the previous timeline.